walkerstack/Groundwork/README.md

 - Model agnostic: works with your choice of LLM, embeddings, and vector DB
 - Benchmarks and evals to track quality over time
 - Collaborative chat playground with message editing and citations
-- Production hosting with custom domains and usage analytics
+- Production hosting with preview links and custom domains
 - API + typed SDKs, OpenAPI spec, and webhooks
 - Multi-tenant, RBAC, and billing built in
 - Built with Next.js, TypeScript, Prisma, Supabase, Upstash, and Stripe